 - a.
 Extract information from current specifications to indicate legal and site requirements. - b.
-Determine the actions required to prepare the work area for the fabrication of the pipe spool - c.
-Determine the arrangements that may need to be made to achieve safe access when installing the spool - d.
-Complete a personal risk assessment.
+Determine the actions required to prepare the work area for the fabrication of the pipe spool

 Interpret information and marking out pipe work materials

 - a.
 Apply safe working practices - b.
 Interpret the drawing of the spool.